Finite matchability under the matroidal Hall's condition: Introduction

 Then matchings of $ G $ are exactly the common independent sets of $ M $ and $ N $.
 Moreover, if $ G $ has no isolated vertices in $ T $, then a matching $ F $ covers $ T $ iff it is a base of $ N $.
-This led the authors of \cite{aharoni1998intersection} to call the common independent sets of two matroids a ``matroidal matching''.
+This led Aharoni and Ziv to call in \cite{aharoni1998intersection} the common independent sets of two matroids ``matroidal matchings''.
 Let us call the pair $ (M,N) $ of matroids matchable if there exists an $ M $-independent base of $ N $ and finitely matchable if every finite set is $ N $-spanned by an $ M $-independent set.
 The following matroidal generalization of Hall's theorem was obtained by Edmonds (implicit in \cite{edmonds2003submodular}):